lsst-sqre/sqr-009/index.rst

 Science Quality Analysis Harness (SQUASH) system.

-As stated in http://sqr-008.lsst.io the verification datasets use case gives us the opportunity to leverage QA tests done in the past with pipeQA and more recently with HSC and CFHT QA scripts in a comprehensive infrastructure preserving "QA analysis code" and practices developed by the verification datasets group.
+As stated in http://sqr-008.lsst.io the verification datasets use case gives us the opportunity to leverage QA tests done in the past with pipeQA and more recently with HSC, DECam and CFHT in a comprehensive infrastructure preserving the "QA analysis code" and practices developed by the verification datasets group.

-For **level 0 QA**, the prototype will test the stability of the LSST code against the science requirements for single image processing (LPM-17) also known as *key performance metrics* (KPMs) as part of the continuous integration (CI) system.
+For **QA-0**, the QA analysis code run as part of the CI system an push data to the QA dashboard for testing the stability of the LSST software against the science requirements for single image processing (LPM-17), also known as *key performance metrics* (KPMs).

-The development will follow the rapid prototype workflow to reach this goal more efficiently.
-The goal for X16 is to have minimal viable product (MVP) in production.
+The development will follow a rapid prototype workflow to reach this goal more efficiently.
+The goal for X16 was to have a minimal viable product (MVP) in production computing a few metrics in a single dataset.
+For F16 we will extend support for multiple datasets and plan to compute more metrics.
-This way we get early feedback from users and iterate back to make improvements.
+This way we get early feedback from users and iterate to improve the system.

-The main goal is to anticipate SQUASH needs for commissioning, and leverage the production SDQA system based on the experience of testing the LSST stack on precursor datasets.
+The main goal is to anticipate SQUASH needs for commissioning, and leverage the production SDQA system based on the experience of testing the LSST software on precursor datasets.

 Selecting the technology stack
 ==============================

-The selected technologies prioritize the use of Python as the main development language, and a mature framework like Django to facilitate development.
+The selected technologies prioritize the use of Python as the main development language, and a mature web framework like Django.

 The dashboard will use the bokeh plotting library (http://bokeh.pydata.org/en/latest/) to create interactive visualizations.